craftcms/docs/docs/5.x/extend/plugin-guide.md

 ```

 ::: warning
 Don’t move or rename this class or file after [publishing](plugin-store.md) a plugin.
-Craft stores references to its fully-resolved class name in configuration, and
+Craft stores references to its fully-resolved class name in configuration, and may have issues initializing if it goes missing.
 :::

 ### Automatic Defaults